standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 `$ npm install nuxt-youtube-subscribe-module --save`

 ## Footer, Header is Not Displayed
-Some repositories have the ability to display a `Youtube` and `LinkedIn` logo at the header.
+Some repositories have the ability to display a `Youtube` and `LinkedIn` logo at the header of the GitHub pages.
 This is in addition to the traditional `Twitter` and `GitHub` logols.
-It was necessary to introduce further functionality to display the `Youtube` and `LinkedIn` logos.
-This functionality was introduced in a new folder called  `components/global`.
+To display the `Youtube` and `LinkedIn` logos, it was necessary to introduce new functionality into the folder  `components/global`.

-Example of this folder can be found in this repo, [dmse-documenation](https://github.com/OpenMobileAlliance/dmse-documentation/tree/master/components/global)
+An example of the content on the `components/global` folder can be found in this repo, [dmse-documenation](https://github.com/OpenMobileAlliance/dmse-documentation/tree/master/components/global)